 This human-centered design workshop focuses on applying technology for promoting small shareholder poultry farming across communities in Africa.
 We will use design-thinking to develop solutions that address challenges faced by poultry farmers including productivity, market value chains, and measuring impact.
 We will engage with experts from the Planetary Health Center of Expertise which identifies solutions that will help populations, both human and animal, to foster resilience in the face of changing environments.

 Using design-thinking principles, participants will work together on different challenges that the African continent is facing; identify a suitable action plan to tackle some of these challenges; define projects ideas; connect, network and create project consortium; and identify sustainability plans.

-5:30 PM - Reception & Awards
+5:30 PM - 7:30 PM - Reception with Live Musical Performance & Awards